mortizm1988/PhD_accounting_governance/slides.md

 <!-- The objectives of this review are to provide an analytical primer for thinking about how disclosure processing costs affect equity markets, organize and critique existing empirical work, highlight links in seemingly disparate literatures, and provide guidance for future research.-->
 ---

 ![alt text](img/diag_1.png)

 ---
 We will not cover:
-- financial accounting & capital markets.
 - financial accounting regulation.
+- financial accounting information and capital markets.
 - managerial accounting.
 References available in this Zotero Public Group: [Corporate Governance and Accounting](https://www.zotero.org/groups/5367141/accounting_governance)

 ---